 - Choose the herbs you want to grow (think of what you use most in your cooking, or herbs you would like to try).
 Purchase young plants at a greenhouse or landscape store.
 Farmers markets can be a great place to find off-beat varieties of young herbs.

 - Find containers with adequate drainage holes and fill halfway with organic potting soil or topsoil.
-This year I used a Miracle-Gro Organic Potting Soil, which was almost the same price as the regular potting soil and has a time-release plant food.
+Some potting soils will even have time-release plant food.

-- After removing from their plastic containers , loosen roots a bit and place young plants in new larger containers so that the base it near the top.
+- After removing from their plastic containers, loosen roots a bit and place young plants in new larger containers so that the base is near the top.
 Place containers in a sunny spot.